Munkkeli/LD50/README.md

 ## Controls:
 🖱️ Right Click + Drag to move the camera
 🖱️ Left Click to interact (destroy ants)
+🖱️ Scroll wheel to zoom in & out

 ☝️ Finger: Click to crush ants under your cursor.